-Mass prison break underway in Samoa
+29 prisoners escape from Samoan prison, all police officers called to respond

 He advised members of the public to remain alert.

-It comes two days after a National State of Emergency was declared in Samoa amid the worsening Covid-19 pandemic.
+The escape comes two days after a national state of emergency was declared in Samoa amid the worsening Covid-19 pandemic.

 Public transport carrying more than five people is to be temporarily halted and nightclubs, restaurants and cinemas are closed.